MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ----

 ## 3 - Create the Database
-Next let's create the Azure SQL that will manage the data in our app.
+Next let's create the Azure SQL Database that will manage the data in our app.

 ### [Azure portal](#tab/azure-portal-database)